9mamba/CipherPro/README.md

    - Whether it’s an encrypted or decrypted message, users can easily save the results to a file with one click.

 ### 7. **User-Friendly Error Handling**
-   - Helpful error messages guide you through common issues, such as missing passwords or unsupported characters during decryption.
+   - Helpful error messages guide users through common issues, such as missing passwords or unsupported characters during decryption.

 ## How It Works